 Top tips to remember:

-🖤 Remember, we want a flexible routine, NOT a strict schedule.
-The main thing to remember is to try and offer big full feedings every 2-4 hours according to hunger cues and stick to the EASY schedule as much as possible
+🖤 We want a flexible routine, not a strict schedule.
+The main thing to remember is to try and offer big full feedings every 2-4 hours according to hunger cues and stick to the E.A.S.Y. schedule as much as possible

-🖤 Help prepare your baby for sleep through bedtime or nap time routine
+🖤 Help prepare your baby for sleep with a bedtime or nap time routine.

 If you’re struggling, please reach out to Jenna and the team at Sleep Science for help.